DEWORMING INNOVATION FUND

 Parasitic worms are a major public health threat, affecting nearly a quarter of the world’s population.
-Disease caused by the most common of these infections — roundworm, hookworm, whipworm and schistosomiasis — have stymied human health, causing pain, stealing nutrients, and stunting both physical and cognitive growth in children, preventing them from reaching their full potential.
+Disease caused by the most common of these infections — roundworm, hookworm, whipworm and schistosomiasis — have stymied human health for centuries, causing pain, stealing nutrients, and stunting both physical and cognitive growth in children, preventing them from reaching their full potential.
 While existing deworming programs have successfully reduced suffering caused by parasitic worms for millions, we need more help funding deworming treatment because nearly half of Africa’s population remain at risk of infection.
 In Ethiopia alone, more than 20 million children remain at risk.

 What is the Audacious Project?